AntonKireyev/homefinder/README.md

 │
-├── census_api.ipynb                        # testing notebook for the census API (Not in Use) ├── cleaning.ipynb                          # notebook used for cleaning all the data found in data/raw ├── cleaning.ipynb                          # notebook used to keep code samples for potential future use ├── README.md                               # Documentation and project overview └── .gitignore                              # Git ignore rules
+├── census_api.ipynb                        # testing notebook for the census API (Not in Use) ├── cleaning.ipynb                          # notebook used for cleaning all the data found in data/raw ├── notes.ipynb                             # notebook used to keep code samples for potential future use ├── README.md                               # Documentation and project overview └── .gitignore                              # Git ignore rules
 ```